 Bake the rolls:

-- Brush the top of dinner rolls with vegan butter (optional), and bake for 17-20 minutes or until golden brown on top.
+- Brush the top of dinner rolls with vegan butter (optional), and bake for 17-20 minutes in a preheated oven at 350 degrees F or until golden brown on top.
 Remove from the oven allow dinner rolls to cool for 5 minutes before transferring to a cooling rack to cool completely.

 - To avoid a dense dough, spoon and level your flour, do not scoop it out of the package.